aishwaryanevrekar/60daysudacitybertelsmannai/README.md

 D33 : REVISED MORE CONCEPTS OF MACHINE LEARNING.
 (29th january)

 D34 : How python concepts and read blogs and worked on project .
 (30th january)

+D35 : Coded few questions on hackerrank .
+(31th january)

+D36 : Worked on CNN Project and read a few blogd .
+(1st feb)